Functional Ovarian Cysts (cont.)

 What to think about

 Functional ovarian cysts do not cause ovarian cancer.
 But your doctor must rule out other possible types of ovarian cysts or growths before diagnosing a functional cyst.
-This may involve another exam in 6 or 8 weeks, a pelvic ultrasound, or possibly a laparoscopy procedure to closely examine the cyst and its ovary.
+This may involve another pelvic exam, a pelvic ultrasound, or possibly a laparoscopy procedure to closely examine the cyst and its ovary.

 eMedicineHealth Medical Reference from Healthwise